muirdok/run_smbtorture/README.md

 5. Configure hosts file with target ip (ssh binded as well to root)
 6. Builded smbtorture

+How to run:

  ansible-playbook run_smbtorture.yml --extra-vars "publish=true WORKSPACE=/home/user/runsuite"

 where is:
-"publish" 	could be true\false to post results or not "WORKSPACE"	path to diresctory
+* "publish" 	could be true\false to post results or not
+* "WORKSPACE"	path to diresctory

 HOW TO Build smbtorture: